-Author’s note: This week’s articles are designed to provide employers with information about helping an employee experiencing sudden widowhood at an age society considers “young.”
+(Author’s note: This week’s articles are designed to provide an employer with information about helping an employee experiencing sudden widowhood at an age society considers “young.”

 The best way I know to describe what happened to your employee is:

 the scene in Deep Impact where Jenny Lerner (Tea Leoni) and her father Jason Lerner (Maximillan Schell) are standing on the beach waiting for the first tsunami wave to engulf them after the comet hits earth.